Rover P6: 2000

 The first P6 used a 2.0 L (1978 cc) engine designed specifically for the P6.
 Although it was announced towards the end of 1963, the car had been in "pilot production" since the beginning of the year, therefore deliveries were able to begin immediately.
 Original output was in the order of 104 bhp.
 At the time the engine was unusual in having an overhead camshaft layout.
 The cylinder head had a perfectly flat surface, and the combustion chambers were cast into the piston crowns (sometimes known as a Heron head).
 With the rapid construction of motorways around the world, many of which (including those in the United Kingdom in this period) had no upper speed limits, the P6's engine was developed to be efficient, smooth and reliable when driven at high speeds for long periods.
 It had 'square' dimensions where the cylinder bore and stroke were the same (85.7 mm or 3.4 in) to minimise piston speeds and bearing loads, which was very unusual amongst British saloon cars: these tended to have under-square (long stroke) engines, a lingering legacy of the pre-1947 horsepower tax system and the driving conditions encountered on British roads in the pre-motorway era.

 Cars that were built until 1966 are referred to as early cars.
 The Rover 2000 had many detailed differences that changed over the first 3 years of production.
 Items such as exhaust systems, gear linkages and most visibly the front valance.
-It had vertical slats and was curved with no extra bumps which gave the car the nick name "sharks tooth".
+It had vertical slats and was curved with no extra bumps which gave the car the nickname "sharks tooth".
 Also on these cars the boot-shuts and the door-shuts of the base unit were painted body colour.
 The cars varied very slightly in appearance because radio aerials, a heated rear window and a locking fuel cap were optional extras.
 Early instrument panels were not made of plastic.
 The speedometer only went up to 110 mph and the centre console and pedals were different on later cars.

-There are a number of very early cars still in existence in some form.
-The earliest surviving production P6 is 102 FJJ which has a good number of original panels.
+A number of very early cars still exist in some form.
+The earliest surviving production P6 is 102 FJJ, which has a good number of original panels.
 It is being rebuilt around a 1965 base unit.
-Three of the FLK cars exist 143, 145 and 149, two of which have been lovingly restored.
+Three of the FLK cars exist 143, 145 and 149, two of which have been restored.
 The gold car or the 100th 2000 off the production line also survives in restored condition.